pop-os/shell/TESTING.md

 ### Displays

 - [ ] Windows move across displays in adjustment mode with directions keys
+  - In floating mode, this works unless the windows have to cross the top bar.
+Bug: https://github.com/pop-os/shell/issues/184
 - [ ] Windows move across displays with the mouse